• Recipes

 • Fat: I use butter and oil in almost all my cake recipes because I like the flavor from the butter and I like the texture produced by the combination of both fats.
 I find that oil alone is sometimes too spongy and not quite as pleasant in a plain cake.
 Whereas using all butter usually results in a cake that’s a bit more stiff.

 • Whole Eggs: you simply can’t argue against the flavor and richness that egg yolks bring to the table.
-I use egg whites when I specifically wanted my cakes to be white (less yellow) but this cake was developed for optimal flavor and texture so whole egg all the way!
+I replace the 3 eggs with 5 egg whites when I specifically want my cake to be white (less yellow) but this cake was developed for optimal flavor and texture so I recommend whole eggs if you don’t mind the yellow color.

 • Sugar: I mean do we need to talk about this one?
 YES WE DO.
 Sugar is not only there for sweetness.
-It caramelizes to provide color and flavor, creates tenderness and locks in moisture so I don’t recommend cutting any sugar out.
-If you want to remove sugar, use a European based buttercream instead of an American.
+It caramelizes to provide color and flavor, creates tenderness and locks in moisture so PLEASE don’t cut out any sugar.
+If you want to reduce sweetness, use a European based buttercream like Swiss or French instead of American.

 Vanilla Cake